Practice Direction on Remote Hearings

 A remote hearing is any proceeding, or part of a proceeding, before the Tribunal which is not held in person.
 A remote hearing may be conducted in writing, by telephone conference call, by videoconference or by any other form of technology.
 Currently, most remote hearings are held by videoconference using the Zoom platform.

-A decision about hearing format is usually made by the pre-hearing chair, after hearing from the parties, at the pre-hearing conference when the hearing dates are scheduled.
+A decision about hearing format is usually made by the case management chair, after hearing from the parties, at the case management conference where the hearing dates are scheduled.

-If there is a dispute about whether a hearing, or part of a hearing, should proceed remotely the pre-hearing chair may rule or may schedule the matter to be argued before a different member or the hearing panel.
+If there is a dispute about whether a hearing, or part of a hearing, should proceed remotely the case management chair will usually decide the issue.
+In certain circumstances the Tribunal Chair may schedule the matter to be argued before the hearing chair or the hearing panel.

-Once the hearing begins, the hearing panel must address any new issues and developments.
+Once the hearing begins, it is often the hearing panel that addresses new issues and developments.
 It may conclude, usually after a request from a party, that another format is a fairer and more proportionate way to conduct some, or all, of the hearing.

-Motions and pre-hearings are conducted remotely unless the Tribunal decides otherwise.
+Motions and case management conferences are conducted remotely unless the Tribunal decides otherwise.
 Consent motions proceed in writing.
-All other motions, unless they arise during an in-person hearing, are heard by videoconference.
-Generally, where evidence is presented as an Agreed Statement of Facts, the hearing will proceed remotely by videoconference.
+Generally, where evidence is presented as an agreed statement of facts, the hearing will proceed remotely by videoconference.

 Different parts of a proceeding may use different formats.
 For example, the Tribunal may order that final argument take place by videoconference in a hearing where some or all witnesses testify in person.
 In an in-person hearing a witness may testify by videoconference from a different location.

-When deciding whether to hold a remote or in-person hearing or part of a hearing, the Tribunal’s central goal is to choose the format that best ensures a proportionate, fair and efficient proceeding.
-In making that decision the Tribunal’s Rules identify five factors:
+The Tribunal’s central goal is to choose the format that best ensures a proportionate, fair and efficient proceeding.
+Rule 14.1.3 identifies five factors that are considered in making that decision:

-Accessibility of the hearing to participants and the public;
+- accessibility of the hearing to participants and the public; and

 Travel to Toronto for hearing may be a significant financial and time burden for persons living outside the GTA.
 This too will be an important factor when deciding whether to allow a witness to testify remotely.

 For a discussion of hearing format, see College of Physicians and Surgeons of Ontario v.
-Mikhail, 2021 ONCPSD 38.
+Dr. X, 2021 ONCPSD 38.

-All in-person and remote hearings are public unless the Tribunal orders otherwise.
-Remote hearings are streamed on a private channel and you only need access to the internet to watch.
-There is a public seating area in the hearing room of in-person hearings and they too may be streamed.
+In-person and remote hearings are public unless the Tribunal orders otherwise.
+Remote hearings are streamed on a private channel and require only internet access to watch.
+In-person hearing rooms have a public seating area and may also be streamed.
 For details about upcoming hearings, visit our website.
 If you would like the link for a hearing or other information about attending, contact us at email@example.com.

 A court reporter is present at all hearings.
-If you’d like to purchase transcripts of a hearing, please contact us and we will let you know which court reporting company to contact.
+If you wish to purchase hearing transcripts for hearings held before September 1, 2021, contact the Tribunal office to find out which court reporting company recorded the hearing.

 Electronic documents required

-Rule 2.03 requires that all documents filed in a proceeding be filed electronically.
+Rule 1.5.2 requires that all documents filed in a proceeding be in an electronic format.
+The Practice Direction on Format of Documents provides information about formatting and naming electronic documents.
 If a hard copy of a document is filed during an in-person hearing, the electronic version must be provided at the same time or as soon as possible afterward.

 Tips for participating in remote hearings held by videoconference